ekzhu/xbrl2rdf/README.md

 	bash fuseki-server --loc /path/to/tdb/directory /corpbase

-The web query interface can now be accessed at http://localhost:3030/sparql.tpl.
+The web query interface can now be accessed at `http://localhost:3030/sparql.tpl`.

+##Query the data

+The data can be queried directly through the SPARQL endpoint served by Fuseki server, either using [ARQ](http://jena.apache.org/documentation/query/) or the web query interface provided by Fuseki server.

 You can use the following SPARQL query to get the net income information in the filings.

 	prefix class: <http://corpbase.org/resource/class/>
 	prefix property: <http://corpbase.org/resource/property/>